byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 Depth = 5
 ```

-The following is a basic tutorial on how to set up the inputs to, and run an analysis of a ducted fan in DuctAPE.
+The following is a basic tutorial on how to set up the inputs to, and run, an analysis of a ducted fan in DuctAPE.

 ```@setup dfdc
 include("../assets/plots_default.jl")